ALEKS Math Assessment

 What is ALEKS?

 To place students into appropriate math courses, Clark College uses an assessment called ALEKS (Assessment and LEarning in Knowledge Spaces), a Web-based, artificially intelligent assessment and learning system.
 ALEKS avoids multiple-choice questions and uses adaptive questioning to quickly and accurately determine exactly what a student knows and doesn't know.
+Please note: ALEKS may not be taken after getting a letter grade (A - F) in a math course at Clark.

 Can I retake ALEKS?